Eastman Institute for Oral Health

-Eastman Institute for Oral Health of University of Rochester is a school of dentistry located at the University of Rochester Medical Center in Rochester, New York, United States.
+Eastman Institute for Oral Health of the University of Rochester is a school of dentistry and department of the University of Rochester School of Medicine and Dentistry located at the University of Rochester Medical Center in Rochester, New York, United States.
 Unlike other dental schools in the United States, it does not have an undergraduate dental program.
 It is affiliated with Strong Memorial Hospital.

 The institution records over 180,000 patient visits a year and receives over $9 million in research funding as a location for oral health research in North America.
 Its programs receive over 1,200 applications every year for 40 positions, resulting in an acceptance rate of 3.3%.
 In 2011, it underwent a $5.9 million renovation.
 The school has ranked within the top 10 of National Institutes of Health (NIH)/National Institute of Dental and Craniofacial Research (NIDCR) research funding to dental institutions several times, including ranking seventh in 2020.
 In the year 2020, the Eastman Institute for Oral Health published over 150 peer-reviewed research publications.

 History

+The origins of what is now the Eastman Institute for Oral Health trace back to 1905, when philanthropist George Eastman began funding free dental clinics in Rochester to provide underserved children with access to care.

+Building on this commitment, Eastman made a major gift in 1915 to establish the Rochester Dental Dispensary, which formally opened in 1917.
+That same year, it graduated its first class of dental hygienists, the first such program in the United States.

+In 1941, the dispensary was renamed the Eastman Dental Dispensary, and by 1965 it became the Eastman Dental Center, reflecting its growth as a hub for clinical service, training, and research.

+A significant milestone came in 1997, when the Eastman Dental Center formally merged with the University of Rochester Medical Center (URMC) and the University of Rochester, aligning its programs in clinical care, graduate dental education, and research under the URMC umbrella.

+In 2009, the institution was reorganized and renamed the Eastman Institute for Oral Health (EIOH).
+The change elevated its position within URMC, placing it on par with the Schools of Medicine and Nursing and Strong Memorial Hospital.

 In 1928, the University of Rochester Medical Center created the first oral biology research center in the US.
 The center grew into the Department of Dental Research in the School of Medicine and Dentistry.

+Formal ties with the University of Rochester date to the 1920s, when Eastman Dental Center clinicians and University researchers collaborated on oral biology and dental research, URMC established what has been described as the nation’s first oral biology research center in 1928, and, in the ensuing decades, this work included NIH-supported oral health studies.
+Over the following decades, these collaborations grew into joint appointments and shared programs, culminating in 1997 when the Eastman Dental Center formally merged with the University of Rochester Medical Center.

+Timeline

 Programs and Specialties

 University of Rochester Eastman Institute for Oral Health includes the following programs: